Nathan Hale High School

 frwilliams1@seattleschools.org 206-252-3694

-Lyndsey Johnson, Counselor lbjohnson1@seattleschools.org
+Lyndsey Johnson, School Social Worker lbjohnson1@seattleschools.org

 Schedule an appointment: Book an appointment with Lyndsey Johnson!